-Orecchiette with Sausage and Kale - four ingredients are all you need to prepare this satisfying weeknight meal.
+Four ingredients are all you need to prepare this Orecchiette with Sausage and Kale for a satisfying weeknight meal.
 This blend of pasta, meat, and vegetable can be customized to your taste or based on what's in your pantry.

 Why you will love this dish

 There's nothing more comforting than serving up a delicious and hearty dinner that comes together in less than 30 minutes with just a handful of ingredients.
 Orecchiette with Sausage and Kale is just this dish.

 This recipe is not only quick and easy, but it's made with simple, fuss-free ingredients.
 And this is a huge win on busy weeknights or anytime when you want to get dinner on the table in a jiffy.

 This pasta may be short on ingredients but it's definitely not short on flavor.
 The sausage is bold and spicy, the kale is earthy, and the Parmesan is nutty.
 The sauce comes together with Parmesan cheese and pasta water.
 For extra heat, feel free to add some crushed red pepper flakes.

 Kale is a dark, leafy green that is part of the cabbage family.
 It is known for its high nutritional value and is full of antioxidants, fiber, and vitamins.
 Kale can be eaten raw in salads and smoothies or cooked in soups and pasta dishes.

 - Buying - Look for kale with dark, firm leaves and stems that are strong and moist.
 Kale can be found in the refrigerated produce section of your supermarket.